 Over the years, we’ve delivered impressive results for a wide variety of clients in a wide variety of situations:

-- By acting promptly and expertly in ICANN proceedings, we were able to successfully counsel and represent our client in Uniform Domain-Name Resolution Policy (UDRP).
+- By acting promptly and expertly in ICANN proceedings, we were able to successfully counsel and represent our client in Uniform Domain-Name Dispute-Resolution Policy (UDRP).
 An arbitrator decided that the domain name at issue had been registered in bad faith and ordered the transfer of the name from the bad actor to our client.

 - We have taken back domains and seized ones which are used to sell counterfeit goods.